ENFORCEMENT

 monthly amount of the current support obligation.

-EXAMPLE: The NCP is ordered to pay child support
+EXAMPLE: The NCP is

-of $200.00 per month.
-The child is
+ordered to pay child support of $200.00 per month.
+The child is receiving an

-receiving an SSDI benefit of $300.00 per month based on the NCP’s
+SSDI benefit of $300.00 per month based on the NCP’s

 disability.
-Credit $200.00 of the
+Credit $200.00 of the monthly benefit toward the monthly child

-current support debt on ORSIS.
+support obligation by zeroing out the current support debt on ORSIS.

 2.

-are less than the ordered support,
+benefits are less than the ordered

-between the monthly child support amount and the benefit amount.
-If the NCP has an attachable source of income,
+difference between the monthly child support amount and the benefit amount.
+If

-collect the difference through income withholding or other means.
+income withholding or other means.
 If the NCP has no source of income, the

 unpaid difference accrues as an arrears balance.

-EXAMPLE: The NCP is ordered to pay child support
+EXAMPLE: The NCP is

-of $200.00 per month.
-The child is
+ordered to pay child support of $200.00 per month.
+The child is receiving an

-$50.00 per month and change the current support debt to $50.00 on ORSIS.
-If the NCP does not pay the $50.00 difference
+difference of $50.00 per month and change the current support debt to $50.00 on

-each month, it accrues as an arrears balance.
+an arrears balance.

 3.